 If an association class has attributes but no operation or other association, then the name may be displayed on the association path and omitted from the association class to emphasize its "association nature".

 If it has operations and attributes, then the name may be omitted from the path and placed in the class rectangle to emphasize its "class nature".

-N-ARY ASSOCIATION
+1.2.10 N-ARY ASSOCIATION

 This is an association among more than two classes.
 N-ary is difficult to understand, it is better to convert it into binary association.
-It is shown as a large diamond with a path from diamond to participant each class.
+It is shown as a large diamond with a path from diamond to each participant class.

 Multiplicity may be indication; however, qualifiers and aggregations are not permitted.
 In the below figure diamond by a dashed line, indicating N-ary association that has attributes, operations and associations.

-An n-ary (ternary) association that shows association among class, year, and student classes.
 The association class GradeBook which contains the attributes of the associations such as grade, exam, and lab.